- March 6, 2019

 There are three main criteria to consider when selecting which schools you should apply to:

 • US News Ranking.
 For most applicants, the rankings are the biggest factor in where to apply.
-A higher ranking means greater and more varied professional opportunities after law school, as well as higher earning potential.
+In general, a higher ranking means greater and more varied professional opportunities after law school, as well as higher earning potential.

 • Geography.
 With the exception of the top 14 law schools, almost all schools are “regional” schools, meaning that their alumni are heavily concentrated in the geographic/metropolitan areas near the school.
 If you are committed to practicing law in New York City, for example, you would likely have better employment chances in New York as a Fordham graduate than as an Emory graduate, even though Emory Law has a higher ranking than Fordham Law.

 • Practice Area.
 Many schools have strong programs in specific areas of law or for specific professional trajectories.
 For example, NYU Law has a great international law program, and Yale Law School has an unparalleled record in placing its graduates in legal academia.
-If you are certain about your career path, apply to schools that can best help you get there.
+If you are certain about your career path, you should consider applying to schools that can best help you get there.

 Once you have your LSAT score and undergraduate GPA (as calculated by the LSAC’s Credential Assembly Service), you will have a clear sense of which schools are “target” schools (your numbers make you a strong candidate), which are “reach” schools (your numbers make you a viable but not a strong candidate), and which are “safety” schools (your numbers make admission a near certainty).
 We recommend at least two or three safety schools, and four or five target and reach schools each.